MarcosLaffitte/EEquAAM/README.md

 ## Instructions

+###### In order to run this programs you will require some python packages, which can be installed inside an anaconda environment.
+After this you only need a list of unannotated reaction SMILES in a plain-text file over which you can apply the pipeline NumberingTool > MappingTool > EEquAAM, meaning that the output for one program is the input for the following.
+Below you can find the python commands to run each program.

 ### Create Anaconda Environment
 ###### 1) First create the eequaam environment while adding some of the required dependencies: